Harsh-hsy/Netflix-Homepage-Clone/README.md

 1. Netflix: For the inspiration to create this clone.
 2. Font Awesome: For providing the icons used in the project.

+# Screenshots
+Here are some screenshots of the Netflix Homepage Clone:

 ![Screenshot 2024-09-14 202611](https://github.com/user-attachments/assets/f19af8c5-ef57-4b44-91ee-b315d24c4fb6)
 ![Screenshot 2024-09-14 202742](https://github.com/user-attachments/assets/deefd05d-82df-442c-b1ad-0d2589dfa651)
 ![Screenshot 2024-09-14 202751](https://github.com/user-attachments/assets/86652ca4-5178-4f8b-a603-60371281a087)